 Defensive Driving for Car Insurance Discounts in Arkansas

-In addition to defensive driving school for traffic violations, drivers in Arkansas are able to complete defensive driving courses to improve their driving skills.
+In addition to defensive driving schools for traffic violations, drivers in Arkansas can complete defensive driving courses to improve their driving skills.
 The course can teach you how to become a safer driver, and in some cases, can even earn you a discount on your auto insurance premiums.

 Arkansas Defensive Driving Insurance Discounts

 Arkansas drivers who voluntarily enroll in defensive driving school to improve their driving knowledge are likely to earn a discount on auto insurance premiums.
 Most insurance companies will offer drivers a 5% to 20% discount on auto insurance liability premiums for completing a defensive driving course, with most offering 10%.
 The discount is usually good for up to three years when drivers will need to enroll again to earn a new discount.

 Arkansas does not place any restrictions or requirements on insurance discount eligibility for drivers who have completed defensive driving.
 That means it’s up to the insurance companies to determine how much of a discount you will receive on your premiums if any.
 Some insurance companies will restrict discounts to elderly or teenage drivers, while others offer them all drivers who enroll in defensive driving voluntarily.

 It’s best to check directly with your insurance company to determine if you’re eligible for a defensive driving course discount.
 And if your insurance company doesn’t offer defensive driving discounts, consider shopping around to find another company that does.